 - Health and Safety legislation applicable to onshore gas and oil wells

-- Statutory appeals and Judicial Review
+- Statutory appeals and judicial review

-- Contractual disputes
+- Associated contractual disputes

 - Contaminated land regime and tortious liability for hazardous substances, trespass and nuisance